Steinwerfer777/FPGA-Projects-/README.md

 4: Using '0' logic to display components for a Hexidecimal display
 5: Using a Universal Shift Register & the microprocessor's LEDs to perform a "Night Rider" style light variant
 6: Constructing a 24-hr digital clock which used several of the previously designed components including SSDs, Hexidecimal Decoders, & counters
 7: Testing logic maps for static hazard and then correcting those errors.
-These used two seperate NAND gates to implement, the correcting variant involved a 10 ns delay
+These used two seperate NAND gates to implement, the correcting variant involved a 10 ns delay.
+Special attention was brought to RTL testing as the logic maps for the correction code had to be adjusted or tinkered for proper function.